obviyus/SuperSeriousBot/README.md

 text message to include it as context.
 It has its own chat/user whitelist and a 40-request daily limit, like `/ask`.
 Enable it for a group through `/settings`.
 It needs no OpenRouter key and does not use `/model ask` or `/thinking` settings.
+Admins can use `/model based <model-id>` to save a global model override. `/model` shows the current selection, and `/model all <model-id>` also includes `/based`.
+Changes apply to the next request and survive restarts. `BASED_MODEL` is the default until an override is saved; `/model` does not change the configured provider.
 Set `BASED_PROVIDER=nanogpt` and `BASED_MODEL` to a NanoGPT catalog ID to use hosted inference.
 It uses the existing `NANO_GPT_API_KEY` and NanoGPT's fixed API endpoint;
 `BASED_BASE_URL` applies only to `local`.
 NanoGPT requests use `reasoning_effort=none`;